Supabase as a Data Destination: The Complete Guide for Data Teams

 How to enable the Supabase destination in Erathos

-• append, upsert, and full refresh sync modes
+• Sync modes: append, upsert, and full refresh

-Quick setup steps
+Quick steps to configure

 1. In the Supabase dashboard, click Connect at the top of the screen and select the Direct tab with Transaction pooler as the connection method

-2. Copy the host (e.g. aws-0-us-east-1.pooler.supabase.com), port (6543), database (postgres), and user (postgres.<project-id>)
+2. Copy the host (e.g., aws-0-us-east-1.pooler.supabase.com), port (6543), database (postgres), and user (postgres.<project-id>)

 Conclusion

-Do I need to create the tables manually in Supabase?
+Do I need to create tables manually in Supabase?
 No. Erathos automatically creates and evolves the schema as the source changes.

 Ingest data into your data warehouse - reliably